unrealwork/atsd-use-cases/BaltimorePolice/README.md

   ORDER BY tags.$TAG_NAME$, datetime
 ```

-The `$TAG_NAME$` represents one of the dimensions of the time series collected within the dataset, such as 'district', whereas  `3w4d-kckv` represents the dataset's unique identifier in the data.gov catalog.
+The `$TAG_NAME$` represents one of the dimensions of the time series collected within the dataset, such as 'district', while  `3w4d-kckv` represents the dataset's unique identifier in the data.gov catalog.

 The SQL syntax allows the user to ask and answer a series of relevant questions
 about both sets of data, and ChartLab allow the user to visualize and compare this data for